 The last two decades have seen significant progress in treatments and expertise available for managing well differentiated, grade 1/2 [G1/2] NETs.
 A number of treatments are available that improve progression free survival.
-These include: octreotide, lanreotide, everolimus, sunitinib and peptide receptor targeted radionuclide therapy (PRRT).
-Everolimus and PRRT has also shown improved overall survival.
+These include: octreotide9, lanreotide10, everolimus^{11,12}, sunitinib13 and peptide receptor targeted radionuclide therapy (PRRT).
+Everolimus and PRRT have also shown improved overall survival.

-Everolimus is particularly relevant since, as well as having anti-proliferative activity against NETs, it is an excellent immunosuppressant with proven efficacy in maintaining liver transplants.
+Everolimus is particularly relevant since, as well as having anti-proliferative activity against NETs, it is an excellent immunosuppressant with proven efficacy in maintaining liver transplants ^{14, 15}.

 The Milan team have already shown excellent outcomes in carefully selected patients with achievement of very long periods of overall survival and disease free survival.
-The anti-cancer therapy advances listed above should help us to improve even further on transplant outcomes, provided transplantation is performed in a controlled manner making good use of finite but high level expertise available in UK, Ireland and the rest of Europe.
+The anti-cancer therapy and immunosuppression advances listed above should help us to improve even further on transplant outcomes, provided transplantation is performed in a controlled manner 16making good use of finite but high level expertise available in UK, Ireland and the rest of Europe.